Mailbiz/Mailbiz.Woocommerce.Plugin/README.md

 - `docker-volumes/db_data`: Directory for the MySQL database.
 - `docker-volumes/wordpress`: Directory for the WordPress installation.
 - `docker-volumes/plugins`: WordPress plugins folder.
-- `src/`: Directory containing the source code for the Mailbiz WooCommerce Tracker.
-Already mapped to the WordPress plugins folder as `mailbiz-woocommerce-tracker`.
+- `src/`: Directory containing the source code for the Mailbiz Tracker for WooCommerce.
+Already mapped to the WordPress plugins folder as `mailbiz-tracker-for-woocommerce`.

 ## Usage